-Principle 4 Establish a system to monitor control of the CCP.
+Principle 1 Conduct a hazard analysis.
+Principle 2 Determine the Critical Control Points.
+Principle 3 Establish critical limit(s).
+Principle 4 Establish a system to monitor control of the CCPs.
 Principle 5 Establish the corrective action to be taken when monitoring indicates that a particular CCP is not under control.
 Principle 6 Establish procedures to verify that the HACCP system is working effectively.
 Principle 7 Establish documentation concerning all procedures and records appropriate to these principles and their application.